+9779851068290 sales@nepalhiking.com

 Embracing Sonam Lhosar as a Tourist

 For those looking to experience the magic of Sonam Lhosar, Nepal offers a warm welcome.
 The festival, typically held in January or February, presents an incredible opportunity to witness cultural dances, partake in communal meals, and explore the traditions of the Tamang community.
-Staying with local families provides a firsthand experience of the food preparation process, where visitors can taste the authentic flavors of Sonam Lhosar.
+Staying with local families provides a firsthand experience of the food preparation process, where visitors can taste the authentic flavours of Sonam Lhosar.

 Experience Sonam Lhosar Magic as a Tourist.